 You should make it a point to eat plenty of antioxidant-rich foods.
 It’s good for your overall health, immunity, and a load of other benefits.
+Antioxidants fight free radicals that can eventually cause us harm.
+Vitamin E is an antioxidant found in pumpkin seeds.
 Pumpkin seeds are an excellent source!

 Read up on this topic in this post: Top 10 Antioxidant-Rich Foods | With Easy Recipes.